PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 This is an area for research.

 For a given animal in a given video some (but not all) of the above methods will be applicable, giving some characteristics about the animal.
-Assuming SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) definitively identify the animal species.
+Once SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) definitively identify the animal species.
 Where the animal species can not be identified, SkyComb Analyst may be able to say "the animal is one of these 3 categories".